 8).
 Trams were used in Delhi too!

-It is one of an unknown facts about Delhi.
+It is one of the unknown facts about Delhi.
 The trams were used in Delhi but the service was not last for too long.